 Choosing a set of irons from a list of hundreds can seem like a terrible project.
 The good news is that we have done the work for you.
 These are the absolute best iron sets for beginners, and when you keep reading, you will see why.
 Each of these sets has been carefully tested and proven to provide the results that beginners need in their game.

-Best Golf Irons For Beginners - COMPARISON TABLE
+Our Best Golf Irons for Beginners

-- Best Golf Irons For Beginners - COMPARISON TABLE
+- Our Best Golf Irons for Beginners

-- Best Golf Irons For Beginners - Detailed Reviews for 2020
+- Best Golf Irons For Beginners

 - Frequently Asked Questions (FAQ)